vvolfster/vue-easy-subscription/README.md

 # Installation

 	npm i vue-easy-subscription

-    // This module requires that Vue and Vuex as peer dependencies!
+	// NOTE: This library requires Vue and Vuex as peer dependencies!
-    // npm i vue
-    // npm i vuex

 # Initialization
+There are 2 main ways to use library:

+### A) As a Vue Plugin
+In this scenario, a Vuex store will be created for you by default!
+Use option B if you wish to integrate it into an already existing Vuex store.

 You can initialize the plugin in one of the following ways:

 1. Initialize with firestore.
 The subscription function for firestore is already in the lib: